dnsimple/dnsimple-support/content/articles/caa-record.markdown

 example.com.
 CAA 0 issue "letsencrypt.org"
 ```

-If we want to allow Let's Encrypt and Comodo only for wildcard, then we can use the `issuewild`:
+If we want to allow Let's Encrypt and Comodo only for wildcard, then we can use `issuewild`:

 ```
 example.com.
 CAA 0 issue "letsencrypt.org"